 Pay particular attention to the fine print, usually found on the back of the order form, which addresses the customer’s right to cancellation and full refund.

 Pay only the minimum deposit

-In the case of AAFES, that’s $300.
 Most salesmen will push for complete payment as soon as financing is approved.
 However, it is not wise to pay more than the minimum deposit until the car can be viewed.
-The car will not be ordered unless financing is approved, but customers using commerical transportation do not have to pay in full until seeing the car, AAFES officials said.
-Paying in advance may eventally lead the customer into accepting a less-than-perfect car when delivery is made and may mean paying for months on a car that has not arrived.
+The car will not be ordered unless financing is approved, but customers using commercial transportation do not have to pay in full until seeing the car, exchange officials said.
+Paying in advance may eventually lead the customer into accepting a less-than-perfect car when delivery is made and may mean paying for months on a car that has not arrived

 If a customer has written proof that the company promised to have the car ready on a particular day, and it is not ready, the company will pay for an overnight hotel stay or the return trip, officials for the companies said.
 Do not go to the port to pick up a car on any day other than that which the company promised the car would be ready.
 In doing so a customer may forfeit the right to reimbursement for hotel or travel expenses if the car is not ready.

 Do not accept a car that doesn’t match the order perfectly, unless you consider the differences inconsequential.
 Inspect every inch of the car and document every defect

 Operate every system in the car, such as interior lights, radios, cigarette lighters, seat belts and any power parts like windows or locks.
 If possible, insist that defects be repaired before accepting the vehicle, even if it means an overnight stay or a later return trip, Ross said.
 The dealer -or contractor -will be more inclined to make the repairs promptly if the customer holds the balance of the money and still has the option to refuse the vehicle.